onebigear/avant_la_lettre_public_copy/README.md

 Haoran Xu {$bio}

+# N.B. on language
+"avant la lettre: media archaeology cn" is supported by a small grant and limited hours of operation.
+Since the main objective is to make space for "media media archaeolgy cn" in the English speaking community, the panel discussions will be conducted in English.
+While a panelist communicates in Mandarin, asynchronous interpretation will be provided.

 # Publication

 A publication will be editted and published to serve as archival documentation, including recording of the panel discussions translated to text, and further information shared by panelists on their work.